curityio/react-native-haapi-example/README.md

 ./start-idsvr.sh
 ```

-On iOS, also open the `ios` folder in Xcode and configure the team ID and bundle ID under `Signing & Capabilities`.\
+Also open the `ios` folder in Xcode and set the team ID and bundle ID under `Signing & Capabilities`.\
-Also ensure that Apple development tools sign the app, such as with the `Automatically manage signing` option.
+Then use Apple development tools to sign the app, such as with the `Automatically manage signing` option.

 ## 8. Learn about the React Native HAAPI Module